 - It has integration to file and speed retrieval features.

-- It enables earlier intervention and better management of patient.
+- It enables earlier intervention and better management of patients.

-- It allows better outcome of the patient.
+- It allows for better outcomes for the patient.

 - It decreases the length of stay.

-- It reduces legal costs because of maladministration of loss of time, lack of patient’s history and such other issues.
+- It reduces legal costs because of maladministration of loss of time, lack of patient’s history, and other issues.

 Benefits for patients

-- It eliminates the exposure from the radiation of x-ray equipment.
+- It eliminates the exposure to the radiation of x-ray equipment.